🎉Grand Opening: June 2026

 What Causes a Tooth to Crack While Chewing?

 Teeth are remarkably strong, but they are not indestructible.
-Several factors can contribute to a tooth cracking during chewing:
+Several factors can contribute to a tooth cracking during everyday chewing.
+Understanding these causes can help you appreciate why this happens and how certain risks might be reduced.

-Biting down on an olive stone, an unpopped popcorn kernel, hard candy, or a piece of bone can place sudden, concentrated force on a tooth.
-If the tooth has any pre-existing weakness, this force can be enough to cause a crack.
+Hard or unexpected foods are among the most common culprits.
+Biting down on an olive stone, an unpopped popcorn kernel, or a piece of hard candy can place sudden, concentrated force on a single tooth.
+This type of impact can exceed the structural tolerance of the enamel and underlying tooth structure.

 Types of Tooth Cracks and What They May Mean